 The data are placed in files called

-The file consists of two parts:
+The file almanac.gps consists of three parts: